eru2024/laskarai-mlt-recommendationsystem/laporan_submission_recommendationsystem.md

 </div>
 <br>

 During model training, Image 5 shows a consistent reduction in both training and validation MAE.
 The validation MAE decreased from approximately 3.10 to 1.22 over the course of training, aligning with the test MAE result and indicating good generalization to unseen data.
+Therefor, the recommendation system using Model 2 shows good result based on the metric (MAE) and is appropriate to give recommendation for Indonesia Tourism destinations.

 ## References
 Permana, K. E., Rahmat, A. B., Wicaksana, D. A., & Ardianto, D. (2024).
 Collaborative filtering-based Madura Island tourism recommendation system using RecommenderNet.
 BIO Web of Conferences, 146, 01080. https://doi.org/10.1051/bioconf/202414601080